UMN-Hydro/GSFLOW-GRASS/README.md

 GSFLOW-GRASS will obtain land-cover and soil inputs based on the first of these that is possible:
 1. Import the file given below; if this is empty
 2. Use the provided cov_type and soil_type (below) for spatially uniform properties; failing this
-3. Look for existing GRASS GIS rasters called called "land_cover" and "soil"
+3. Look for existing GRASS GIS rasters called "land_cover" and "soil"
 4. If all of this is not possible, then default values will be chosen: (cov_type = 0, soil_type=2)

 Please note that for the raster values, the current implementation is crude: each HRU will import the value at the centroid of the HRU, instead of picking the modal value.
 This will require a new GRASS GIS module and/or an update to **v.rast.stats**.